 The LOI event trees evaluate losses of RCS inventory that lead to a loss of RHR due to loss of RHR pump suction that do not involve a loss of level control at midloop (LOLC events).
-Many of these flow diversions are caused from If the event occurs in POS 1, then secondary reflux cooling can be used as long as the core is covered.
+Many of these flow diversions are caused from improper alignment of valves.
+This initiator category is considered for all POSs.
+In POS 1, since the RCS may be pressurized, a LOI may lead to losses of inventory below the hotleg due to RCS de-pressurization.
+In POS 2, LOI events do not require termination of the RCS leak path since it is assumed to terminate without operation action at the bottom of the hot leg.
+If the event occurs in POS 1, then secondary reflux cooling can be used as long as the core is covered.
 Successful RCS injection is required to restore RCS level such that RHR can be recovered.
 Failure to recover RHR before RWST depletion is assumed to fail recirculation from the sump since the RHR pumps are assumed to also perform the recirculation function.
 Recovery of RHR does not guarantee available recirculation since the sump may be unavailable due to trash.

 06.03.03 LORHR Event Trees